moshelando/gotten_to_the_point/md/biology/chapter6.md

 ### Catalyst

-**Activation energy:** Amount of energy needed to start a chemical reaction
+**Activation energy:** Energy required to initiate a chemical reaction
+- To change from reactants to products, the reactants must first enter a **transition state**, which is less stable and has higher energy than both the reactants and products.
+- The energy needed for the products to reach the transition state is the activation energy
+- This is generally provided by the kinetic energy of the reactants

+**Catalyst:** Substance that increases the rate of a reaction without being consumed
-**Catalyst:** Substance that speeds up a reaction by reducing the amount of necessary activation energy
+- A catalysts increases the rate of a reaction by lowering the amount of activation energy needed
+- The catalysts lowers the amount of activation energy needed by stabilizing the transition state

 ### Enzyme